-Session Details Academic Standards Common Core ELA Common Core Math Session One: Be an Entrepreneur Students explore well-known businesses by matching entrepreneurs to their businesses and identifying their own entrepreneurial traits.
-Objectives: Students will: Recognize the impact entrepreneurs have on a region Apply traits that are common to successful entrepreneurs to their own skills and abilities Workplace Competencies 1.4 Manage personal resources.
-6.1 Describe how current learning relates to life and career development.
-6.6 Describe and demonstrate the importance of personal goal setting and planning.
+Session Details Nevada Social Studies Standards Common Core ELA Common Core Math Session One: Be an Entrepreneur Students explore well-known businesses by matching entrepreneurs to their businesses and identifying their own entrepreneurial traits.
+Objectives: Students will: Recognize the impact entrepreneurs have on a region Apply traits that are common to successful entrepreneurs to their own skills and abilities SS.4.33.
+Examine jobs related to a career of interest.
 Reading for Information RI.4.1-2 RI.4.4 RI.4.7 Reading Foundations RF.4.3-4 Speaking and Listening SL.4.1 SL.4.3 Language L.4.3-4 L.4.6 Mathematical Practices 1-2 4-7 Session Two: Resources-Tools for Entrepreneurs Students are introduced to resources and, working in teams, use this information to create new businesses.
-Objectives: Students will: Define natural, human, and capital resources Describe how products and services use resources Social Studies 3.2 Locate on a map or globe physical features (e.g., continents, oceans, mountain ranges, land forms) natural features (e.g. flora, fauna) and human features (e.g., cities, states, national borders).
-3.3 Describe and illustrate ways in which people interact with their physical environment 3.7 Describe and compare the ways in which people in different regions of the world interact with their physical environments.
-Reading for Information RI.4.4 RI.4.7 Reading Foundations RF.4.3-4 Writing W.4.2 W.4.8 Speaking and Listening SL.4.1-5 Language L.4.3-4 L.4.1-6 Mathematical Practices 1-2 4-8 Session Three: Hot Dog Stand Game Students learn the fundamental tasks performed by a business owner by playing the Hot Dog Stand game and tracking their revenue and expenses.
-Objectives: Students will: Track the revenue and expenses of a business Identify the fundamental tasks required to run a business Explain the importance of keeping an accurate account of a business's financial information Social Studies 5.
-2. Lidentify basic economic concepts (e.g., supply and demand, price) that explain events and issues in the community.
-5.4.
-Describe how personal economic decisions, (e.g., deciding what to buy, what to recycle, how much to contribute to people in need) affect the lives of people in Montana, United States, and the world.
+Objectives: Students will: Define natural, human, and capital resources Describe how products and services use resources SS.4.24.
+Examine how and why Nevada's landscape has been impacted by humans.
+SS.4.25.
+Analyze how technological changes have impacted the environment and economy of Nevada Reading for Information RI.4.4 RI.4.7 Reading Foundations RF.4.3-4 Writing W.4.2 W.4.8 Speaking and Listening SL.4.1-5 Language L.4.3-4 L.4.1-6 Mathematical Practices 1-2 4-8 Session Three: Hot Dog Stand Game Students learn the fundamental tasks performed by a business owner by playing the Hot Dog Stand game and tracking their revenue and expenses.
+Objectives: Students will: Track the revenue and expenses of a business Identify the fundamental tasks required to run a business Explain the importance of keeping an accurate account of a business's financial information SS.4.31.Identify methods of payment for goods and services.
 Reading for Information RI.4.2-4 RI.4.7 Reading Foundations RF.4.3-4 Speaking and Listening SL.4.1 SL.4.3 Language L.4.1 L.4.3-6 NBT 4.4 NF.4.7 Mathematical Practices 1-7